nextcloud/documentation/developer_manual/digging_deeper/declarative_settings.rst

 Handling of an external (``storage_type='external'``) storage type is always done via listening to the following events:

-1. ``OCP\Settings\GetDeclarativeSettingsValueEvent`` - to return the declarative setting value from your storage
+1. ``OCP\Settings\Events\DeclarativeSettingsGetValueEvent`` - to return the declarative setting value from your storage
-2. ``OCP\Settings\SetDeclarativeSettingsValueEvent`` - to save the declarative setting value where you want to
+2. ``OCP\Settings\Events\DeclarativeSettingsSetValueEvent`` - to save the declarative setting value where you want to

-Example of GetDeclarativeSettingsValueEvent event listener:
+Example of DeclarativeSettingsGetValueEvent event listener:

 .. code-block:: php
 	:emphasize-lines: 27,28